 - The breach of duty caused the accident that injured your loved one.

 As a general rule, if your loved one could have survived and brought a personal injury case against the at-fault party, you may also have a wrongful death claim.

-To prove negligence and fault, The Bradley Law Firm will perform a thorough investigation into your loved one’s injury and death.
+To prove negligence and fault, Bradley Law Personal Injury Lawyers will perform a thorough investigation into your loved one’s injury and death.
 We will gather evidence that helps prove how the accident occurred, who was at fault, and how the accident contributed to your family member’s death.